Travel details

 -

-Pasabag is a spectacular spot where the distinctive Cappadocia rock formations known as "fairy chimneys" are clustered.
+Paşabağ is a spectacular spot where Cappadocia’s characteristic "fairy chimney" rock formations are densely concentrated.

-Strange and whimsical rock shapes formed over long years by wind and rain spread across the area.
+These strange and whimsical rock shapes were formed over long periods by wind and rain.

-This landscape, like a work of natural art, is a popular tourist destination that photographs well.
+The landscape, like a work of natural art, is a popular, photogenic tourist destination.

 [Japanese Guide]